Melkonian Educational Institute: Celebrations

-Hokehankist - a ceremony dedicated to remembering the Melkonian brothers and their charitable deed is carried out to annually to this day.
+On the Sunday closest to the 14 January, the “Hokehankisd” (Memorial Service) was held in front of the Immortal Benefactors' Mausoleum, in the presence of all teachers and students, as well as members of the Armenian-Cypriot community, who would sing the Melkonian's anthem to remember the two brothers and their charitable deed.
+Even after the Institute's closure, the memorial is carried out annually to this day.

+There were various other celebrations held throughout the school year, such as the Independence Day of Armenia in September (since 1992), the Tarkmanchats (Tarkmanchats, Day of Armenian Letters) in October, the Sovietisation Day of Armenia in November (until 1991), Christmas in December, Vartanants in February or March, the commemoration of the Armenian Genocide in April, the anniversary of the AGBU in April or May, the annual graduation in June, etc.

+Of great importance was also anniversary of the Institute itself.

-Old Melkoniantsis, The MEI Alumni and www.MEI1970.org
+Old Melkoniantsis, and the MEI Alumni

 Growing up in close near-familial environment, Melkonian graduates (Melkoniantsi) remain friends many years after their graduation.
-Many Melkoniantsis, both old and young, see themselves as being part of the same "Melkonian family".
+Many Melkoniantsis, both old and young, see themselves as being part of the same Melkonian family.
 A number of well organised and very active MEI Alumni chapters are established in all continents of the globe.
 Of all Armenian schools Melkonian has produced a widely disproportionate share of Armenian Diaspora's prominent writers, intellectuals, academics, doctors, musicians, politicians, community leaders, persons of political influence and public figures on international stage.
 Some of prominent names associated with Melkonian include Vahan Tekeyan, Moushegh Ishkhan, Apraham Manoogian, Benon Sevan, Vahan Bedelian and Vahram Mavian.

 The Campaign to Save Melkonian

 In 2003 an Alumni led campaign to resist the closure of Melkonian began.
 SaveMelkonian.org was established as campaign's information outlet, and soon attracted the attention of press, TV, political parties and numerous cultural and charity organization both in Armenia and Diaspora.
 Joined with Melkonian Alumni & Friends in California and many other like-minded organizations, SaveMelkonian campaign has a series of achievements in resisting AGBU's decision, which many in Armenian Diaspora regard as purely profit-driven.